 Subleasing includes receiving payment to cover rent and utility costs by a person living in the unit who is not listed as a family member.

-- The family must supply any information requested by the PHA to verify that the family is living in the unit or information related to family absence from the unit. - The family must promptly notify the PHA when the family is absent from the unit.
+• The family must supply any information requested by the PHA to verify that the family is living in the unit or information related to family absence from the unit.